Ukrainian relief off to refugees in Poland

 A youthful diplomat from the Polish consulate in Manhattan, Consul General Adrian Kubicki, arrived early Sunday to thank the volunteers and praise the effort.

-Over the last two weeks, several Queens Council members — including Francisco Moya (D-Corona), Vickie Paladino (D-Whitestone), Selvena Brooks-Powers (D-Laurelton), Linda Lee (D-Oakland Gardens), Nantasha Williams (D-St. Albans) and Sandra Ung (D-Flushing) — used their district offices as Ukranian donation centers, according to Councilmen Bob Holden (D-Middle Village) and Jim Gennaro (D-Kew Gardens Hills) [see separate story in some editions and at qchron.com].
+Over the last two weeks, several Queens councilmembers — including Francisco Moya (D-Corona), Vickie Paladino (R-Whitestone), Selvena Brooks-Powers (D-Laurelton), Linda Lee (D-Oakland Gardens), Nantasha Williams (D-St. Albans) and Sandra Ung (D-Flushing) — used their district offices as Ukrainian donation centers, according to Councilmen Bob Holden (D-Middle Village) and Jim Gennaro (D-Kew Gardens Hills) [see separate story in some editions and at qchron.com].

 “And it doesn’t stop here,” said Holden, who spoke to reporters as trucks were being loaded.